HERMES-SOC/fswatcher/README.md

     ```sudo python install.py```

-    Note: This will create a service called `sdc-aws-fswatcher` that will run the `fswatcher.py` script on boot.
+    Note: This will create a service called `fswatcher` that will run the `fswatcher.py` script on boot.

 6. Verify the service is running

-    ```sudo systemctl status sdc-aws-fswatcher.service```
+    ```sudo systemctl status fswatcher.service```

-    Note: If the service is not running/errored out, you can check the logs with `sudo journalctl -u sdc-aws-fswatcher.service -n 100`
+    Note: If the service is not running/errored out, you can check the logs with `sudo journalctl -u fswatcher.service -n 100`

 ## Usage